hasibzunair/hand-gesture/README.md

 # hand-gesture-recognition

 Here I have demonstrated a hand gesture recognition system using color segementation and image filtering techniques.
-After detection it print out the number of fingers being shown.
+After detection it prints out the number of fingers being shown.

 # Dependencies

 I have used the following dependencies.

-   * openCV
+   * opencv
    * numpy
    * math